-Under the Interreg-specific objective ISO 1 targeting a better cooperation governance two SOs (enhancing efficient public administration (b), and building mutual trust (c)) were selected.
-The aim of these SOs is to make the territorial cooperation functional at all level, the programme strategies feasible and the sustainability permanent.
-The priority of fostering governmental cooperation under the SO (b) aimed at the enhancement of efficient public administration is key, as in addition to the thematic SOs, there is a need to focus on ensuring the institutional background cooperation as well.
-Initiatives under the SO (b) enhancing efficient public administration, by overcoming obstacles to cooperation will allow for a deepening of stakeholders' interactions, as well as the expansion of capacities in themes not covered by other SOs.
-The SO (c) aiming to build up mutual trust, in particular by encouraging people-to-people actions was selected by the programme as well.
+Under the Interreg-specific objective ISO 1 targeting a better cooperation governance two SOs (b) enhance efficient public administration and (c) building up mutual trust were selected.
+The aim of these SOs is to make the territorial cooperation functional at all levels, the programme strategies feasible and the sustainability permanent.
+The priority of fostering governmental cooperation under the ISO 1 (b) aimed at the enhancement of efficient public administration is key, as in addition to the thematic SOs, there is a need to focus on ensuring the institutional background cooperation as well.
+Initiatives under the ISO (b) enhancing efficient public administration, by overcoming obstacles to cooperation will allow for a deepening of stakeholders' interactions, as well as the expansion of capacities in themes not covered by other SOs.
+The ISO (c) aiming to build up mutual trust, in particular by encouraging people-to-people actions was selected by the programme as well.
 Although the partner countries have traditionally maintained a close cooperative relationship with each other, maintaining and forming civil and cultural interchange between societies, as well as bringing all age groups of the society closer is a forward-looking step.
 Within the framework of the Hungary-Croatia Programme, civil organisations, sport and youth associations, minority organisations will be connected through joint initiatives promoting the cultural exchange and supporting the dialogue.
-Given the long-standing partnership and the number of previous joint projects, the selection of SO (c) building up mutual trust and thus the encouragement of actors to further cooperation is indeed justified.
+Given the long-standing partnership and the number of previous joint projects, the selection of ISO (c) building up mutual trust and thus the encouragement of actors to further cooperation is indeed justified.